AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 1. Add the following information:
      * **Name**: The name of the field type, as it will appear in a table or the Details page of the record. <!--ensure they updated this; and update the screen shot: it used to be "Label"-->
      * **Description**: Additional information about the field.
+The description of a field displays when you hover over the field's column in a table.
 1. Click **Create**.

     The new single-line field is added as a column to the record type and its values can be associated with records.
 The field also displays on the Details page of a record.

 ### Paragraph {#paragraph}

-You can use a paragraph field to capture additional lenghty alphanumeric information, similar to the Description field.
+Paragraph fields capture additional alphanumeric information, similar to the Description field.
+The content of a paragraph field can have up to 1,000 characters.

 1. Start creating a field as described in the section [Create fields from scratch](#create-fields-from-scratch) in this article, then select the **Paragraph** field type.